-Under MACRA, eligible clinicians who become Qualifying APM Participants (QPs) were eligible for a five percent APM Incentive Payment.
-However, after performance year 2022 (with a corresponding payment year of 2024) there is no further statutory authority for this bonus.
-In performance year 2023 (payment year 2025), statute does not provide for any type of incentive for eligible clinicians who become QPs.
+Under MACRA, eligible clinicians who become Qualifying APM Participants (QPs) were eligible for a 5% APM Incentive Payment.
+However, after performance year 2022 (with a corresponding payment year of 2024), there was no further statutory authority for this bonus in MACRA.
+Congress extended the bonus for performance year 2023 (payment year 2025) in the CAA, 2023 at a lower rate of 3.5%.
+ACEP supports some proposals within the draft legislation "To amend title XVIII of the Social Security Act to extend incentive payments for participation in eligible alternative payment models" by Representative Neal Dunn (R-FL) to help extend the bonus to 2026.

 Beginning in 2026, there is a separate conversion factor update for clinicians who participate in MIPS and those who are QPs.
 The conversion factor update for QPs is 0.75 percent, and the update for non-QP MIPS clinicians is 0.25 percent.
 After 2026, CMS believes that clinicians who participate in MIPS and receive a positive MIPS adjustment (in addition to the general 0.25 percent conversion factor adjustment they will receive) may actually receive a higher overall payment under the PFS than those who participate in Advanced APMs and only receive a 0.75 percent conversion factor increase.

-We share CMS' concern that this may incentivize more clinicians to participate in MIPS than Advanced APMs but reiterate that many specialists like emergency physicians simply have no opportunity to participate in Advanced APMs.
-This basic lack of fairness to specialists who had no reasonable chance to qualify for the now-expired five percent APM incentive payment once again highlights one of MACRA's key underlying flaws, in that significant portions of the clinician workforce are precluded from collaborating in the transition to a value-based health care system.
+We share CMS' concern that this may incentivize more clinicians to participate in MIPS than Advanced APMs, but reiterate that many specialists like emergency physicians simply have no opportunity to participate in Advanced APMs.
+This basic lack of fairness to specialists who had no reasonable chance to qualify for the now-expired five percent APM incentive payment once again highlights one of MACRA's key underlying flaws.
+Significant portions of the clinician workforce are precluded from collaborating in the transition to a value-based health care system.
 Congress should prioritize extending the five percent bonus for participation in Advanced APMs.